Ultraman (endurance challenge): History

 The first Ultraman Triathlon was held in 1983 and organized by Curtis Tyler, Alex Smith, and Conrad Will.
 Among the group Curtis Tyler served as original race director with the goal of having more than just a competition but an event which focused on the guiding principles of Hawaiian culture.... "aloha" (love), "ohana" (family), and "kokua" (help).
 In 1992 Tyler turned over Ultraman to Jane Bockus on the condition that there never be prize money.
 Jane Bockus, often referred to as "Ultra Momma", has kept the event the same with the exception of a course change in the years 2001 & 2002 with a start and finish in Kailua-Kona instead of the around the Big Island format.
 In 2017, Ultra Momma handed over the reins to her Assistant RD, and Sheryl Cobb took over as Race Director, with her husband David as Assistant RD.
 In 2018, David Cobb was added as Co-Race Director along with Sheryl.

 Popularity of the previous course remained for many years, and things changed little until the 2018 Kilauea eruption.
 During the eruption, lava covered part of the race course in the area of "Red Road", a favorite section of the Day 2 course.
 The 2018 course was altered to account for this course blockage: Day 1 became an out-and-back course, ending back at T1 in Keauhou Bay; Day 2 became a challenging ride from Kona up and over the "Saddle" before meeting up with the old course, ending at Kapaa Park near Hawi; Day 3 remained unchanged, running from Hawi back to Kona.
 For 2019, the Day 1 course will return to the old Kona to Volcano course.
 Day 2 will need to alter slightly to account for the lava on Red Road, but will start in Volcano and end in Hawi as usual, and Day 3 will remain the same.

-In 1993, a second Ultraman was organized in Canada (Penticton, British Columbia) which served as a qualifier event to gain entrance to Ultraman World Championships in Hawaii until 2014.
+In 1993, a second Ultraman was organized in Canada (Penticton, British Columbia) this event was brought to life by Steve Brown, who after dealing with the UMWC mgt changed the original event to Ultra520 which ran until covid and 2022 which served as a qualifier event to gain entrance to Ultraman World Championships in Hawaii until 2014.
 A third event, Ultraman United Kingdom began in 2011 and was held in Wales for three years.
 Ultraman Florida launched in the Orlando region in 2014.
 Ultraman Australia launched in 2015 and was held in Noosa for three years.
-Ultraman Canada returned as a qualifier in July 2019, and Ultraman Arizona launched in March 2022.
+Canada returned as a qualifier in July 2019 run by Brad Sawa and he was removed by the Cobbs in 2026, and Ultraman Arizona launched in March 2022 and folded by the cobbs in 2026.

 We came together as strangers, competed as friends, we part as brothers and sisters.